 The next step to do is consult a management consultant like Evolve & Adapt to discuss how to leverage on an appropriate grant.

-We are one of the very few Enterprise Singapore-certified management consultants that is also certified in both traditional marketing management and digital marketing.
+We are one of the very few Enterprise Singapore-recognised management consultants who is also certified in both traditional marketing management and digital marketing.

 You can arrange a no-obligation chat by sending a message through the chat box at the bottom right corner of your screen or fill in the form below.